cvedovini/wp-linkedin/readme.txt

 == Changelog ==

+= version 1.4.1 =
+- fixing language codes in settings
+- simplifying the javascript for the recommendation slider

 = version 1.4 =
 - Corrected link to post about customization in the readme
 - Modified the javascript for the recommendation slider so that it uses `$(document).ready()`
+- Added a widget and shortcode displaying a simple LinkedIn card

 = version 1.3.8 =
 - Corrected a bug that interfers with other plugins using output buffering